Believe it or not, many old truisms, proverbs and old-time sayings teach valuable lessons when farming for wildlife.

 • “A storm is coming if cattle seek shelter and put their backs to the east.”
 Animals sense approaching storms likely through changes in barometric pressure as well as other stimuli.
 When cattle head for cover, you might want to do likewise.
 Cattle will also turn their back side to the direction the wind is coming from (often east) before a major storm.

 There are hundreds, if not thousands, more of these old sayings.
 What’s important is that we remember what our grandfathers taught us and understand how their advice applies to today’s world.

 Of course, today I rely heavily on modern technology when planting food plots, but I also use these old-time rules as cross-references — kind of like looking at a map to make sure the GPS is working properly.

 Yes, it’s true: Grandpa’s Rules will never leave me.
 In fact, I hope to one day sit in a swing with my grandchild and hear Grandpa’s words come out of my mouth…

 “Hear that whippoorwill?
 Must be time to plant corn.”

 — D&DH field editor Matt Harper is a deer nutrition specialist from Iowa.

-Maximize Your Deer Season Planning With the 2017 Whitetails Wall Calendar!
+Plan Your Hunts With the 2017 Whitetails Wall Calendar!